Ruan Xiaoqi

-Ruan Xiaoqi, also known as Ruan the Seventh, is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Living King Yama", he ranks 31st among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
+Ruan Xiaoqi, also known as Ruan the Seventh, is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Living King Yama", he ranks 31st among the 36 Heavenly Spirits, the first third of the 108 Heroes.

 Background

-The novel depicts Ruan Xiaoqi as having bulging eyes, pale yellow whiskers and dark patches on his skin, which make him look like a fearsome bronze statue.
-As this image is similar to that of the ruler of Hell in Chinese mythology, he is nicknamed "Living King Yama".
+The novel describes Ruan Xiaoqi as a man with bulging eyes, pale yellow whiskers, and dark patches on his skin which make him look like a fearsome bronze statue.
+As his appearance evokes the popular image of the ruler of Hell in Chinese mythology, he is nicknamed "Living King Yama".

-Ruan Xiaoqi is the youngest of the three Ruan brothers (his seniors being Ruan Xiaoer and Ruan Xiaowu).
-They live in Shijie Village (石碣村; in present-day Liangshan County, Shandong), where they make a living by fishing in waters near the Liangshan Marsh.
-Like his brothers, Ruan Xiaoqi is a good swimmer and fights well under water.
+Ruan Xiaoqi has two elder brothers – Ruan Xiao'er and Ruan Xiaowu – whom he lives with in Shijie Village (石碣村; in present-day Liangshan County, Shandong), where they make a living by fishing in the waters around Liangshan Marsh.
+All three brothers are exceptional swimmers and skilled fighters both on land and in water.